azharudh33n/WMS-Convert/README.md

 http://127.0.0.1:5000
 ```

-3. Configure your default settings in the web interface
+3. Configure your default settings in the web interface:
+   - Unit Price Currency (default: USD)
+   - Tax Calculation Type (default: STANDARD)
+   - Threshold for Notification (default: 5)
+   - Threshold Quantity (default: 10)
+   - Component Quantity (default: 1)
+   - Expirable (default: No)

 4. Upload your Magento CSV file
 5. Download the converted file

 ## Settings

-The application allows you to set default values for the following fields:
+The application allows you to set default values for various fields.
+These values can be overridden by data in the CSV file if available:

 - Unit Price Currency (default: USD)
 - Tax Calculation Type (default: STANDARD)
 - Threshold for Notification (default: 5)